Laravel Tutorial Advanced

-Building a Learning Management System (LMS) with Laravel: Advanced Features
+Building a Learning Management System with Laravel - Advanced Features

 A Learning Management System (LMS) is a powerful platform for delivering online courses and training materials.
 Laravel, one of the most popular PHP frameworks, is an excellent choice for building a robust and feature-rich LMS.
 In this guide, we'll explore how to create an LMS with advanced features using Laravel.